JinhuaLyu/jinhualyu.github.io/_posts/2024-06-18-SGD-algorithms.md

 \theta_t = \theta_{t-1} - \alpha \cdot \frac{\hat{m}_t}{\sqrt{\hat{v}_t} + \epsilon} \text{ (7g)}
 $$

 Generally, Adam combines the two methods mentioned above to enhance the SGD method.
 Equations (7c) and (7e) indicate that Adam incorporates the corrected momentum term into its update rule.
-Equations (7d) and (7f) demonstrate that Adam uses the corrected exponential moving average of the raw second moment of the gradient to adapt the step size.
+Equations (7d) and (7f) demonstrate that Adam uses the bias-corrected exponential moving average of the raw second moment of the gradient to adapt the step size.